Matthew-Matta/BasetenResearch_Project/README.md

 ### 3. Dynamic Length Controller (DLC) — novel contribution

-The explicit future work from Baseten's Jan 27 post: *"dynamically adjusting the number of speculative tokens based on observed acceptance rates."*

 This implementation extends the idea beyond draft **length** to draft **source routing**:
 - Separate rolling-window acceptance rate trackers for SA and draft-model sources
 - Draft length adjusts up/down based on 80%/40% thresholds, clamped to [2, 10]